funkybeppe/alpine-adventures/README.md

 This site is targeted towards parents of children and adults who want to learn how to ski.

 ![Screenshot 2022-06-26 at 21 30 07 copy](https://user-images.githubusercontent.com/105980082/175832810-0820281a-628f-417c-8118-ae5429c5f6b8.png)

+## User Experience Design

+### First Time Visitor Goals
+* As a First Time user, I want to easily understand the main purpose of the site and learn more about the club.
+* As a First Time user, I want to be able to easily navigate throughout the site to find content.
+* As a First Time user, I want to view the website and content clearly on my mobile device.
+* As a First Time user, I want to find ways to follow Alpine Adventures on different social media platforms.

+### Returning Visitor Goals
+* As a Returning user, I want to contact the organisation so I can request more information.

 ## Features